godalming123/tinytile/readme.md

 # Usage

-**Keybindings:**
+## Keybindings:
- Item marked with ⚙️ are configurable both in the config.h file and at runtime with options.
+Items marked with ⚙️ are configurable (see above section on configuration).
  - *General:*
-    - Just alt                 - toggle a simple meny where if you type and press enter you can launch apps
+    - Just alt                 - toggle a simple meny where if you type and press enter you can launch appsa
+    - Alt + hold left click    - move a client
+    - Alt + hold right client  - resize a client
     - ALt + escape             - exit this compositor
     - Alt + h                  - open the project usage instructions in a browser
     - Alt + x                  - sleep your system